 Students will continue to live with their host family.

-In addition to DePaul tuition for 12 credits, there is a program fee (please see the Office of Study Abroad).
+In addition to DePaul tuition for 12 credits, there is a program fee (please see the Study Abroad website).
 The fee will cover room and board, three meals a day, and study abroad health insurance.
 Students must plan their budgets accordingly to cover any additional expenses.

 For more information, contact Howard Rosing, Executive Director.